brunoal753/brunoal753/README.md

-## Welcome to my profile.
-I'm Bruno Oliveira and sorry guys, my english is not perfect.
-I try everyday to improve.
+console.log('Hello pessoas!') \o/

-After spending 8 years repairing cell phone glass, batteries and micro soldering motherboards, I now make software for cell phones.
-I've wanted to do this for years, and now with my experience I know what people need and how we're going to solve problems.
+My name is Bruno Oliveira and I'm from Brazil.
+(My english not is perfect.
+Sorry) I work as a Front-End Developer since 2022 hahaha I started because I have experience with cell phones for 8 years changing screens, batteries and repairing boards (microwelding) and now I am changing areas because my intention is to make applications, since in these 8 years I have seen a lot of people in need solve problems and there were no apps for that.

 <div align="center">
   <a href="https://github.com/brunoal753">